 One of the main purposes of the generated .NET code is to invoke the relevant DataBASIC subroutines residing on your MultiValue database server.
 The specific server-side routine that is called and the data that is passed to it depends entirely upon the type of repository related action that has occurred within the UI.
 The app generator can create the initial content of these server-side routines (known as CRUD routines - Create, Read, Update and Delete) and you are then able to add your own code as necessary in order to implement the required database file access logic.
-The app generator, when instructed, will install the CRUD routines into a file (which it also creates) called EVOKE.CRUD.BP.
+The app generator, when instructed, will install the CRUD routines into a file called EVOKE.CRUD.BP, please also review the instructions for creating this program file.
 The naming and content of these CRUD routines is based on the data entities created within the app designer.
 Each data entity will be represented by 2 routines called EV.CRUD.xxx and EV.CRUD.xxx.CUSTOM, where xxx represents the name of the data entity.
 The EV.CRUD.xxx routine is "owned" by the app generator, that is, you should not amend its content.
 Conversely, the EV.CRUD.xxx.CUSTOM routine (referred to hereafter as the "custom CRUD routine" is "owned" by you, and will only be modified by the generator once - i.e. when it is first created by the generator.
 The structure of each custom CRUD routine is covered in the following section.

 The generated DataBASIC CRUD routine

 A simple example of customising the Evoke generated CRUD code is provided here however, the BlueFinity support team will be happy to assist further.